Davidvandijcke/davidvandijcke.github.io/_pages/about.md

 Please find my [CV](https://davidvandijcke.github.io/cv) here.

 To make sure I was well-prepared for a career in economics, I got a BA in theatre.
-You can find evidence of my knowledge of real analysis [here](https://davidvandijcke.github.io/performing-arts).
+You can find the evidence [here](https://davidvandijcke.github.io/performing-arts).